 Specify all related processes (methods) to promote data quality, e.g. duplicate measurements, training of assessors etc.

-For clinical studies: describe primary outcomes (for which the study was designed and effects sizes estimated prior to power analysis) and secondary endpoint/outcome(s) (additional outcomes for which the study was not specifically designed).
+If applicable describe primary outcomes (for which the study was designed and effects sizes estimated prior to power analysis) and secondary endpoint/outcome(s) (additional outcomes for which the study was not specifically designed).
 The primary endpoint/outcome is the main variable that is measured at a precise time-point or at end of the investigation/observation to answer the primary research question.
 It should be measurable and should give information towards the project objective(s)).

 Predictor variables